 It has been part of the Christian culture to go on pilgrimage during Lent Season.
-The Philippines is one of the Christian countries in the world and most of the Filipinos are either Christians or Roman Catholics.
-During the Lenten season, one of our traditions is to visit 7 churches apart from fasting.
+The Philippines is one of the Christian countries in the world and most Filipinos are either Christians or Roman Catholics.
+During the Lenten season (Holy Week), one of our traditions is to visit 7 churches apart from fasting.
 This practice is known as Visit Iglesia.
 With that being said, as a Roman Catholic, I vow to seven churches in different parts of the country during Holy Week.
 This time, I went to Iloilo to go on pilgrimage and to check out the historical churches of the city!
-I listed down some of the old churches to visit in Iloilo.
+Hence, I listed down some of the old churches to visit in Iloilo.

 About Iloilo City

 Iloilo City– one of the most historical provinces in the Philippines.
 It is the home of

 Churches to Visit in Iloilo